grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 ## Using a mock channel

 I hope you remember the NSubstitute library for creating mock objects that I introduced way back at the beginning of the book.
-We can use it now to quickly create an implementation of `Channel` that behaves the way we like, allows easy verification of protocol and between `Dispatch` and `Channel` and introduces as minimal number of side effects as possible.
+We can use it now to quickly create an implementation of `Channel` that behaves the way we like, allows easy verification of protocol and between `Dispatch` and `Channel` and introduces the minimal number of side effects.

 By using this mock to fill the gaps in our Statement, this is what we end up with: